pdobbins23/cmpm146p5/writeup.md

 ## Favorite Levels

+NOTE: Just to clarify, our level we provided is beatable, even if it doesn't look like it :D

 We picked our two favorite levels because they were fun and also challenging, with awkward platforms and jumps, making the levels more interesting and unique.
-They definitely aren't the prettiest levels, but they are fun and entertaining and in some cases feel like a puzzle.
+They definitely aren't the prettiest levels, but they are fun and entertaining and feel like a puzzle.

 Each of the levels were generated until the 30th generation, which took about 3 minutes of computation time.